kumori-i/kumori-i/README.md

-# Hello!こにちわ!
+# Hello!

 Welcome to my GitHub profile!
 I'm passionate about video games, software development, web design, & anime.
 Here you'll find a collection of my projects, contributions, and skills.

 ## About Me

-Currently, I'm a sophomore in computer science at Texas A&M University.
+Currently, I'm a junior in computer science at Texas A&M University.
 I enjoy programming, playing Valorant, and watching anime!
 Overall, I basically live online.

 ## Skills